emirps/KJBOT-OPEN/README.md

 # License
 This software is licensed under the MIT license.
 For more info, read LICENSE.
 There is no requirement for this, however I ask that you consider donating to https://www.akpress.org/friends-prisoner.html and consider including this line in your software's README or other.
+This is not legal advice and I suggest you read the full LICENSE or talk to a lawyer if you want to know more.
 Feel free to use this as a base for your own bots.

 # Usage